Social Justice and ELT through the Visual Arts – GISIG and Visual Arts Circle Joint PCE

 9 April 2018

 Visual images can be arresting and powerful.
-We have all at some point in our lives been stunned by a photograph or painting that has resonated – the Afghani girl on the cover of National Geographic or Picasso’s Guernica.
+We have all at some point in our lives been stunned by a photograph or painting that has resonated with us – the Afghani girl on the cover of National Geographic or Picasso’s Guernica.
 These images can provoke strong emotions, engage us critically and sometimes inspire radical action so how might we capitalise on this in our professional lives and exploit visuals effectively in our teaching and training?